-In early May Andy Zimet came up for a week of ski mountaineering in the Western Chugach.
+In early May Andy Zimet came up for a week of Guided Ski Mountaineering in the Western Chugach.
 Alpine Air gave us a lift from Girdwood to the lower Sparrow Glacier.
 We stashed our overnight gear and skied peaks the entire first day.

-Andy on Ski Peak II above the Sparrow Glacier.
+Andy on Ski Peak II.
 Andy is from Whitefish, Montana where he anesthetizes as little as possible and skis as much as possible.

 Andy on Ski Peak II with Ski Peak I behind.